MarathonLabs/marathon/docs/runner/android/configure.md

 ### Test access configuration
 :::info

-This is power-user feature of marathon that allows setting up GPS location on the emulator, simulating calls, SMS and more thanks to the access to device-under-test from the test itself.
+This is a power-user feature of marathon that allows setting up GPS locations on the emulator, simulating calls, SMS and more  thanks to access to the device-under-test from the test itself.

 :::

 Marathon supports adam's junit extensions which allow tests to gain access to adb on all devices and emulator's control + gRPC port.
 See the
-[docs](https://malinskiy.github.io/adam/extensions/1-android-junit/) as well as the [PR](https://github.com/Malinskiy/adam/pull/30) for description on how this works.
+[docs](https://malinskiy.github.io/adam/extensions/1-android-junit/) as well as the [PR](https://github.com/Malinskiy/adam/pull/30) for a description on how this works.

 <Tabs>